Tambopata Rainforest Wildlife Photography Tour

-An Amazon wildlife photo tour is designed to take you to a great location at the best time of day and get you to the right places for the best light.
-Our wildlife photo tour is designed to maximize photographic opportunities of an intriguing variety of wildlife like Howler monkeys, Giant River Otters, Scarlet macaws, Hoatzin bird, leafcutter ants, and a newly discovered species of spider.
+This wildlife rainforest photo tour is carefully designed to take you to a great location at the best time of day and get you to the right places for the best light.
+Our wildlife photo tour will maximize photographic opportunities of an intriguing variety of wildlife like Howler monkeys, Giant River Otters, Scarlet macaws, Hoatzin bird, leafcutter ants, and a newly discovered species of spider.

 As an exciting added extra we can introduce you to the hidden world of the rainforest at night.
 Night walks are great for photographing insects, including Cicadas and Katydids, Dragonflies, large grasshoppers, frogs, and for luring hairy tarantulas out of their ground nests for a few quick shots.

 - 1 Night at Posada Amazonas Lodge, 2 Nights at Refugio Amazonas, and 3 nights at the Tambopata Research Center

 - Opportunity to do some landscape photography from the river, the canopy tower, oxbow lake, at sunrise and sunset.

 - See hundreds of parrots and macaws at the world-famous TRC clay lick

 - Macro photography (bring your lens) of insects and night

 - Excellent bird photography around the lodges and along the trails